-As of May 31, 2022, we employed 1,183 employees, of whom 349 were sales and marketing personnel, 257 were executive, management and administrative personnel and 577 were construction personnel, including purchasing and warranty employees.
+As of May 31, 2023, we employed 1,175 employees, of whom 370 were sales and marketing personnel, 256 were executive, management and administrative personnel and 549 were construction personnel, including purchasing and warranty employees.
 We act solely as a general contractor, and all construction operations are monitored by our project managers and field superintendents who coordinate third party subcontractors.
 Although our employees are not covered by collective bargaining agreements, subcontractors may be represented by labor unions or may be subject to collective bargaining arrangements.
-We believe that our relations with our employees and subcontractors are good.

 The people who work for our company are our most valuable resources and are critical to our continued success and execution of our strategies.
 As such, we focus on attracting, promoting and retaining qualified employees with the expertise needed to manage and support our operations.
-Our senior corporate and divisional leaders average 10 years of tenure with us and 26 years of homebuilding industry experience.
+Our senior corporate and divisional leaders average over 10 years of tenure with the Company and more than 20 years of homebuilding industry experience.